 GameCorner (15 rue Saint-Jacques)

-A little apart from the others, a very busy shop despite its small size, and above all very well ordered.
+A little apart from the others, a very well-stocked shop despite its small size, and above all very well-organized.
 A wide variety of choices (video games, figurines, DVDs, books, etc.) and good advice.